richchapler/AzureSolutionsDocumentation/docs/Data_Surface_GeoSpatial_AzureMaps.md

 -----

-## Exercise 1: Create Basic Web Application
+## Exercise 1: Create Web Application
 In this exercise, we will use Visual Studio to create a basic web application and publish to Azure.

 ### Step 1: Create Project